redhat-developer/odo/docs/odo-architecture.md

 # OpenShift source-to-image

-Openshift Source-to-Image (S2I) is an open-source project which helps in building artifacts from source code and injecting these into container images.
+OpenShift Source-to-Image (S2I) is an open-source project which helps in building artifacts from source code and injecting these into container images.
 S2I produces ready-to-run images by building source code without the need of a Dockerfile. odo uses S2I builder image for executing developer source code inside a container.

 # OpenShift cluster objects